-Type q0=[-2,2].
-This is a point on e0, as you may check by typing ellisoncurve(e0, q0).
-To transfer this point onto e, type q=ellchangepoint(q0,gr[2]), and then check with ellisoncurve(e, q).
+'''

+q0 = [-2,2]

+ellisoncurve(e0, q0)

+q = ellchangepoint(q0,gr[2])

+ellisoncurve(e, q)

+'''

+The point q0 is on the curve, as checked by ellisoncurve, and we transferred it onto the minimal model e, using ellchangepoint and the change of variable computed above.
 Note that ellchangepoint() is unusual among the elliptic curve functions in that it does not take an ell structure as its first argument: in gp, points do not "know" which curve they are on, but to move a point from one model to another we only need to know the coordinates of the point and the transformation data here stored in gr[2].
 Also, the point at infinity is represented as [0] on all elliptic curves; this is the identity for the group law.

-Here, q=[0,0] obviously lies on e, which has equation $y^2+y=x^3-x$ .
+Here, q=[0,0] obviously lies on e, which has equation $y^2+y=x^3-x$.
 Let us now play a little with points on e.
-The group law on an elliptic curve is implemented with the functions elladd for addition, ellsub for subtraction and ellpow for multiplication by an integer ("powering").
-For example, the negative of q is ellsub(e, [0], q), and the double is obtained either as ellpow(e,q,2) or as elladd(e,q,q).
+The group law on an elliptic curve is implemented with the functions elladd for addition, ellsub for subtraction and ellmul for multiplication by an integer.
+For example, the negative of q is ellsub(e,[0],q), and the double is obtained either as ellmul(e,q,2) or as elladd(e,q,q).

 Now q may be a torsion point.
 Type ellheight(e, q), which computes the canonical Neron-Tate height of q.
-Note that ellheight assumes that e is minimal!
+Note that ellheight does not assume that e is minimal!
+(Although it is, making things a little faster.)
 This is non-zero, hence q is not torsion.
 To see this even better, type and we see the characteristic parabolic explosion of the size of the points.
-As a further check, type ellheight(e, ellpow(e, q,20)) / ellheight(e, q).
-We indeed find $400 = 20^2$ as it should be.
-You can also type ellorder(e, q) which returns 0, telling you that q is non-torsion.
+(And another proof that q is not torsion, assuming Mazur's bound on the size of the rational torsion.)
+We could can also type ellorder(e, q) which returns 0, telling us yet again that q is non-torsion.
+As a consistency check, type

 '''

-for(k = 1, 20, print(ellpow(e, q, k)))
+for(k = 1, 20, print(ellmul(e, q, k)))

 '''